 While the price tag may seem a little steep, each monthly kit contains enough ingredients to make 12 to 16 cocktails—not a bad deal, compared with what you’d pay for a typical cocktail at a bar.
 Each box comprises unique locally sourced ingredients and step-by-step instructions for three distinct cocktails.
 A recent kit featured Jameson Irish whiskey and a recipe for The Dead Rabbit’s McGlashan cocktail with St. Dalfour ginger and orange marmalade and Dr. Adam Elmegirab’s The Dead Rabbit Orinoco bitters.
 Not up for subscribing?
 You can purchase individual cocktail kits, too.
 From $100 per month for mixers only; $150 including 750 mL alcohol bottles; $200 for premium upgrade.

 This monthly subscription box comes with the ingredients to make two servings each of two original cocktails, such as a mezcal-based Oaxacan Paloma or an Alpine 75 with hibiscus-infused organic gin, with recipes created by the SaloonBox team or by hand-selected bartenders.
 You get notified ahead of each shipment of what each box will include and can skip a shipment if it’s not to your preferences.
 Subscribers in any of the dozen states where SaloonBox can’t ship alcohol can still get its “Everything But the Booze” kits.
-Three-, six- and 12-month prepay options are also available. $59 per month (shipping included)
+Three-, six- and 12-month prepay options are available.
+From $49 per month (shipping included)